teristam/zotero-mcp/README.md

 ## Usage

-Start the server for local development:
+Start the server for local development with the MCP Inspector:

 ```bash
 uv run mcp dev server.py